-The Pallavicini Lift is a legend of The Legend and may be the most famous, beloved and humanized lift in Summit County.
+The Pallavicini Lift is a legend of The Legend and may be the most famous, beloved and humanized lift in Colorado.
 Known as "the black jewel in the crown of the Basin," Pallavicini was dedicated to the vision of Larry Jump, 10th Mountain Division soldier, co-founder and president of the original Arapahoe Basin, Inc. Locals speak of "Pali" (pronounced Pall-E) as if it is a friend.
 And even though there's plenty of great terrain to ski at the Basin into June, Pali's closing each spring--usually in May--is a time of wistful mourning in our community because we're really going to miss her for the next six or seven months.

 "I came off this wonderful two-man Pallavicini chair last season so enamoured that I just had to write a blog about it and ask, 'the best chairlift on earth?'
 If we’re picking quads or sixes I can think of a handful of high-speeds off the top of my head that are right up there.
 But doubles?
 Nothing comes close to the awesome Pali." -- Jonny Richards, Fall Line Skiing Magazine UK